YiliangTracyZhang/SCRIBE/README.md

 The output imputed and de-noised expression matrix is in the same size of the input expression matrix.

-For more information can be found in [our manuscript](https://www.biorxiv.org/content/10.1101/793463v4).
+More information can be found in [our manuscript](https://www.biorxiv.org/content/10.1101/793463v4).